crolfe/vagrant-rails/README.md

 vagrant-Rails
 =============

-A Vagrant box intended to make Ruby on Rails development easier
+A Vagrant (v1.1+) box intended to make Ruby on Rails development easier.